 17. Beckham House, 504 High Street

-This residence was built in 1907 for Dr. Paul W. Beckham, a local dentist, whose brother, Dr, Benjamin M. Beckham, founded Ferrum College.
+This residence was built in 1907 for Dr. Paul W Beckham, a local dentist, whose brother, Dr, Benjamin M. Beckham, founded Ferrum College.
 Dr. Paul Beckham was killed in an automobile accident on January 1, 1965, while delivering Christmas baskets to needy families.
-The house is presently the home of Captain Thomas M. Beckham, USA, Ret., the son of Dr. Paul W. Beckham.
+The house is presently the home of Captain Thomas M. Beckham, USA, Retired, the son of Dr. Paul W Beckham.

 18. Longwood Alumni House, 608 High Street

-The Bed & Breakfast was originally built in 1880 and served as a private residence to Dr. Cunningham.
+The Bed and Breakfast was originally built in 1880 and served as a private residence for Dr. Cunningham.
 Dr. Cunningham later served as President of the college (1887-1897), which at that time was called the Female State Normal School.
-The house was later purchase by the University for the president, Dr. Jarman, and served as the home of Longwood Presidents until 1969.
+The house was later purchased by the University for the president, Dr. Jarman, and served as the home of Longwood Presidents until 1969.
 In 1969, President Dr. Willet moved his family to the current presidential home, Longwood House.
-The house then became a work space for the Alumni Office and later transitioned into overnight accommodations for faculty/staff, alumni, parents, and friends of the university.
-Today it is known as the Longwood Bed & Breakfast open to the public to use and enjoy.
+The house then became a workspace for the Alumni Office and later transitioned into overnight accommodations for faculty/staff, alumni, parents, and friends of the university.
+Today it is known as the Longwood Bed and Breakfast open to the public to use and enjoy.